jcaillon/Notes/openedge/prolib/prolib.md

 # PROLIB

+> This page sums up my knowledge of openedge pro-libraries (.pl files).

+This page exists so that you can make your own implementation of a pro-library archiver.
+If you are a C# user, you can take a look at my implementation [in Oetools.Utilities](https://github.com/jcaillon/Oetools.Utilities).

+You will also find handy samples of pro libraries that helped me gather those info [here](prolib.zip).

+Miscellaneous info on prolib :

-The byte order to use to read numbers from a pro-library is **Big endian**.
+- The byte order to use to read numbers from a pro-library is **Big endian**.
+- The file data inside a prolib is uncompressed.

 ## The structure of a prolib